zzak00/OCR-Scanner/README.md

 REMARK:
 ----
-The result of OCR Scanner can be used as an input to a photo OCR PIPELINE.
+The result of OCR Scanner can be used as an input to an image OCR PIPELINE.